itsrdm/44Net/index.md

-As the IP address coordinator for Missouri, I am reponsible for assigning IP addresses in the `44.46.0.0 /16` IP space.
+Welcome!
+I'm Ronnie, I have been the Missouri 44Net Coordinator since July of 2020.
+As the IP address coordinator for Missouri, I am reponsible for assigning IP addresses in the `44.46.0.0 /16` IP space and offering technical tips as needed.
 This space will serve as a simple reference point for Missouri Amateur Radio Operators interested in leveraging the 44Net IP space for their radio projects.

 This website was created to help simplify the onboarding process between a potential Missouri radio operator and me, the AMPRnet Coordinator.
 This website will never replace the [AMPRNet Wiki](https://wiki.ampr.org/), only supplement.